Racism in Japan: Police racial profiling

-In December 2021, the U.S. Embassy in Tokyo, Japan warned of "suspected racial profiling" by police across Japan against non-Japanese residents.
+In December 2021, the U.S. Embassy in Tokyo warned of "suspected racial profiling" by police across Japan against non-Japanese residents.
 Since 2022, the number of people coming forward about racial profiling complaints against police officers in Japan has greatly expanded.
 In January 2024, three foreign-born residents of Japan filed a lawsuit which alleged they were repeatedly questioned by police based on their physical appearances, with one plaintiff, Pakistan-born Syed Zain, claiming that he was harassed by police at least 70 times since arriving in Japan in 2002.
-On 30 April 2024, an article was published by The Mainichi which detailed how an investigation found that numerous Japanese police officers had a high rate of racial profiling incidents which involved the targeting of foreigners.
-One former officer inspector from a west Japan prefecture which saw police consistently being ordered by senior officers target foreigners for questioning, ID checks and searches even claimed to the newspaper that "we were told to target foreigners."
-According the former investigator, people with Korean, black and Southeast Asian roots were among those most frequently targeted, with Japanese police also regarding these groups of people to more dangerous than white people, stating "Officers assume (light-skinned people) are tourists or have a Japanese partner.
+On 30 April 2024, an investigation by the Mainichi Shimbun found that numerous Japanese police officers had a high rate of racial profiling incidents which involved targeting foreigners.
+One former officer inspector from a western prefecture saw police consistently being ordered by senior officers to target foreigners for questioning, ID checks, and searches; the inspector told the newspaper that "we were told to target foreigners."
+According the former investigator, people with Korean, Black and Southeast Asian roots were among those most frequently targeted, with Japanese police also regarding these groups of people to more dangerous than white people, stating "Officers assume (light-skinned people) are tourists or have a Japanese partner.
 But with people with dark skin, they tend to assume they're visa overstayers."
-On May 8, 2022, the New York Times reported that racial profiling was "prevalent" in Japan, but not often documented.
+On May 8, 2022, The New York Times reported that racial profiling was "prevalent" in Japan, but not often documented.